imbo/imbo/docs/installation/event_listeners.rst

 Imbo ships with MongoDB and Doctrine adapters for storing metadata about these variations.
 If you want to use a different database, you can implement the ``Imbo\EventListener\ImageVariations\Database\DatabaseInterface`` interface and set the name of the class in the configuration of the event listener.

-In the same way, Imbo ships three different adapters for storing the actual image variation data (the downscaled images): GridFS, Doctrine and Filesystem.
+In the same way, Imbo ships three different adapters for storing the actual image variation data (the downscaled images): GridFS, Doctrine (deprecated) and Filesystem.
 See examples of their configuration below.

 The event listener supports for following configuration parameters: